United States District Court for the Western District of Wisconsin

 The United States District Court for the Western District of Wisconsin (in case citations, W.D.
-Wis.) is a federal court in the Seventh Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

-The district was established on June 30, 1870.
+Wis.) is a federal trial court of limited jurisdiction.
+The court is under the auspices of the United States Court of Appeals for the Seventh Circuit, although patent claims and claims against the federal government under the Tucker Act are appealed to the United States Court of Appeals for the Federal Circuit.
+The Western District was established on June 30, 1870.

-As of 1 July 2025 the acting United States attorney is Chadwick M. Elgersma.
+The district's headquarters, central courthouse, and the majority of its offices are located at the Robert W. Kastenmeier United States Courthouse in Madison, Wisconsin, although the bankruptcy court may hear claims in Eau Claire.
+The district's chief judge is James D. Peterson.
+As of 1 July 2025 the United States attorney is Chadwick M. Elgersma.

 Organization of the court

 The United States District Court for the Western District of Wisconsin is one of two federal judicial districts in Wisconsin.
 Court for the Western District is held at Madison.

 The district comprises the following counties: Adams, Ashland, Barron, Bayfield, Buffalo, Burnett, Chippewa, Clark, Columbia, Crawford, Dane, Douglas, Dunn, Eau Claire, Grant, Green, Iowa, Iron, Jackson, Jefferson, Juneau, La Crosse, Lafayette, Lincoln, Marathon, Monroe, Oneida, Pepin, Pierce, Polk, Portage, Price, Richland, Rock, Rusk, Sauk, St. Croix, Sawyer, Taylor, Trempealeau, Vernon, Vilas, Washburn and Wood.